Fully automated workflow for designing patient-specific orthopaedic implants: application to total knee arthroplasty: Materials and methods

+To further design the custom implant, several anatomical landmarks were automatically identified.
 The anatomical landmarks of the deformed SSM (inherited from the landmarks identified on the SSM mean shape) were used as initialisation for the landmarks detection.
 The landmarks were then adjusted to the segmented mesh to improve the detection accuracy.
 This adjustment was weighted regarding the risk of having osteophytes in the concerned zone.

-A total of 77 morphological parameters were determined (48 femoral and 29 tibial).
+A total of 77 morphological parameters (48 femoral and 29 tibial) were determined on the bone 3D models.
 23 primary anatomical landmarks were directly detected with the fitted SSMs (16 femoral and 7 tibial landmarks), and 54 secondary parameters (anatomical landmarks, axes, planes, pointset, lengths or angles) were computed from these primary landmarks.
-An example of secondary parameters computation is given in Figure \ref{fig:flow-compute-landmarks} for the distal resection plane.